 difficulty: easy | yield: 2 filets | time: 5 mins (active), 3 days (marinating)

 How To Cure Salmon (Lox) At Home - Exclusive Video Tutorial From Get Cultured!

-- 1/4 cup spices and herbs of choice fresh or snipped dill, juniper, caraway, coriander and peppercorns
+- ¼ cup spices and herbs (choice of dill, juniper, caraway, coriander and peppercorns)

 - Stir coarse sea salt with spices and fresh whey, if using, until the spices are evenly distributed in the salt.